qed-solver/rulescript/README.md

   - Tests run in milliseconds

 ### In Progress 🚧
-- **Full rule testing** - Need to create plans with abstract functions for complete pattern matching
+- **Transpose rules** - Proper encoding of FilterProjectTranspose and ProjectFilterTranspose
 - **Additional plan types** - Support for Join, Union, Aggregate in matcher

 ### Architecture